Last updated: 2026-06-25

 Configuration Explained

 1.2 or 1.3to allow both TLS 1.2 and TLS 1.3.
-Oracle 21c adds TLS 1.3 support. - SSL_CIPHER_SUITES -- Restricts the allowed cipher suites to strong AEAD ciphers with forward secrecy.
+TLS 1.3 requires Oracle Database 23ai; Oracle 19c and 21c support TLS 1.2 only. - SSL_CIPHER_SUITES - Restricts the allowed cipher suites to strong AEAD ciphers with forward secrecy.

 TRUEto require client certificates (mutual TLS).
 Set toFALSEfor server-only authentication.